DPlayer234/lovedebugger/README.md

 -- a way that the traceback starts at the correct point.
 -- Can also be used as a pseudo-breakpoint by calling in within your code.
 -- To continue, try to close the application in that case.

+debugger.executeLuaCode(luaCode)
+-- Executes Lua Code as if it was run from the console.

+debugger.executeCommand(command)
+-- Executes a command as if it was run from the console.

+debugger.hideFields(var, pattern)
+-- Hides fields whose name matches a certain pattern in a table.
+-- Does not work for the upvalues of functions.

+local down = debugger.isDown(inputId)
+-- Returns whether a given input is held.
 ```

 There's also a few constants that you may modify as well: